Rundfunk im amerikanischen Sektor: History

 After the Berlin blockade, RIAS (by now carried on terrestrial medium wave and later FM transmitters) evolved into a surrogate home service for East Germans, as it broadcast news, commentary, and cultural programs that were unavailable in the controlled media of the German Democratic Republic.
 By own account "a free voice of the free world", the station aired the chime of the Freedom Bell each Sunday at noon, followed by an excerpt from the text of the "Declaration of Freedom".
 Listening to it in Soviet-controlled East Germany was discouraged.
-After the workers' riots in East Germany in 1953, which were the end result of the government's raising of food prices and factory production quotas, the Communist government blamed the incident on RIAS and the CIA.
+After the workers' riots in East Germany in 1953, which were the result of the government's raising of food prices and factory production quotas, the Communist government blamed the incident on RIAS and the CIA.

 Eventually RIAS was jointly funded and managed by the United States and West Germany.
 Under the supervision of the United States Information Agency from 1965, the station was staffed almost entirely with German employees, who worked under a small American management team.
 It maintained a large research component during the Cold War, and interviewed travellers from East Germany and compiled material from the East German Communist media, and broadcast programs for specific groups in East Germany, such as youths, women, farmers, even border guards.
 RIAS had a huge audience in East Germany and was the most popular foreign radio service.
 This audience began to shrink only when West German television became widely available to viewers in East Germany.
 A second radio programme, then called RIAS 2, was launched in 1953; it was remodelled as a youth radio station from 1985.

 Television

 RIAS-TV, began broadcasting (as a part-time optout on the terrestrial frequency of SAT.1) from West Berlin in August 1988, which also acquired the German Educational Television Network in United States.
-Prior to this there were no Western television broadcasts specifically targeted at East Germany, although many of the domestic West German TV networks (particularly ARD) had high power transmitters along the border and could be received throughout most of East where many of their programmes attracted a larger audience than the official East German domestic broadcasters.
+Prior to this there were no Western television broadcasts specifically targeted at East Germany, although many of the domestic West German TV networks (particularly ARD) had high power transmitters along the inner German border and could be received throughout most of East where many of their programmes attracted a larger audience than the official East German domestic broadcasters.